robertzk/rfinance17-notes/porfolio-analytics.md

 ## Portfolio optimization: CRRA

-Fourth order expansion of the constant relative risk aversion utility function as in Martellini and Ziemann (2010) and Boudt, Lu an d
+Fourth order expansion of the constant relative risk aversion utility function as in Martellini and Ziemann (2010) and Boudt, Lu and [didnt catch].

 "An objective function is any valid R function.
 Just have to hand it to the optimizer and go find me the thing that minimizes or maximizes it."